Kudostoy0u/Scio.ly/public/codebusters/ciphers/k3-aristocrat.md

 - Decrypt: C at index i in keyedCipher → P = keyedPlain[i].
 - Reconstruct 26 columns; keyword shows at row starts.

-## Practice Exercises
+## Practice Exercises (Decryption Only)
-1) With keyword “SCIENCE”, construct both keyed rows and encrypt: ATTACKATDAWN.
+1) From partial P↔C pairs, fill columns and decide whether one or two keywords are being used.
-2) From partial P↔C pairs, fill columns and guess whether one or two keywords are being used.
+2) Complete both rows and decrypt a sentence.
-3) Prove your solution by re-encrypting the plaintext and matching the original ciphertext.
+3) Verify by re-encrypting with your recovered rows to check consistency.

 ## Pseudocode (Reference)
 ```text